400-Mile Sale

 The 400-Mile Sale, sometimes referred to as the Highway 68 Yard Sale, is an outdoor second-hand sale held annually for four days, beginning in the first weekend of June.
-In 2020, it was rescheduled to October 2-4 due to the COVID-19 pandemic.
-It takes place along U.S. Route 68 (US 68) in the US state of Kentucky.
-It is held in almost all areas along the US 68 corridor from the east side of Paducah through central Kentucky, and ending at Maysville.
+It takes place along U.S. Route 68 (US 68) in the U.S. state of Kentucky.
+It is held in almost all areas along the US 68 corridor from the east side of Paducah through southern and central Kentucky, and ending at Maysville.

 History

 The 400 Mile Sale was founded in 2004 by Debbie Spencer whose goal was to bring awareness of antique and curiosity shops along the route.
 Leadership was passed to Judy Spencer in 2019.
-Tara Hall became the Director of the 400 Mile Sale in March, 2022.
+Tara Hall became the Director of the 400 Mile Sale in March 2022.
+The event took place every year since its inaugural sale, although in 2020, it was rescheduled to October 2–4 due to the COVID-19 pandemic.

 Counties along the route have always been the primary sponsors of the sale.
-The sponsors of the 2022 yard sale were Kentucky Lake/Marshall County Tourism, Cadiz/Trigg County Tourism, Visit Hopkinsville, City of Elkton, Logan County Tourism and Chamber of Commerce, Edmonton-Metcalfe Chamber of Commerce, Taylor County Tourism, Visit Lebanon, Perryville Main Street Association, Visit Harrodsburg, and Visit Jessamine.
+The sponsors of the 2022 yard sale were Kentucky Lake/Marshall County Tourism, Cadiz/Trigg County Tourism, Visit Hopkinsville, City of Elkton, Logan County Tourism and Chamber of Commerce, the City of Auburn, Edmonton-Metcalfe Chamber of Commerce, Taylor County Tourism, Visit Lebanon, Perryville Main Street Association, Visit Harrodsburg, and Visit Jessamine.
 In 2023, the yard sales in Perryville will be sponsored by Perryville Outlet Furniture, the sale's first business sponsor.